The animal exhibit trail is open daily from 9:30 a.m. to 4:30 p.m. (last trail admissiona at 3:30 p.m.) View our full calendar.

 Open meadows, mature forests, and marsh boardwalks connect interactive natural exhibits where native animals reside: black bears, mountain lions, raptors, river otters, bobcats, and more.
-Spend a day - walk the trails, take a Squam Lake Cruises, enjoy the beauty of Kirkwood Gardens, have a snack at the Kirkwood Cafe, and shop naturally in the Howling Coyote Gift Shop.
+Spend a day - take a self-guided tour of the animal exhibit trail and hiking trails, or learn more about our live animals with a docent led tour (Thursdays at 10:30 a.m. during July and August or schedule a tour), take a Squam Lake Cruise, enjoy the beauty of Kirkwood Gardens, and shop naturally in the Howling Coyote Gift Shop.

 View Science Center Hours and Admissions.

 The Science Center campus is a smoke-free and tobacco-free property.
 Smoking, the use of smokeless tobacco products, e-cigarettes, and unregulated products will not be permitted at Squam Lakes Natural Science Center.